onosproject/openairinterface5g/README.txt

 v0.6 -> RRH functionality, UE greatly improved, better TDD support,
         a lot of bugs fixed.
-WARNING: oaisim in PHY abstraction mode does not work, you need to use v0.5.2 for that. v0.6.1 -> Mostly bugfixes.
-This is the last version without NFAPI.
+WARNING: oaisim in PHY abstraction mode does not work, you need to use v0.5.2 for that.